-The Fuentes Georginas hot springs are located near the town of Xela Guatemala.
-This guide will tell you everything you need to know about getting to these hot springs from Xela plus tips on what to bring and where to go after.
+The Fuentes Georginas hot springs are located near Xela, Guatemala.
+This guide will tell you everything you need to know about getting to these hot springs from Xela, plus tips on what to bring and where to go after.

-Where are the Fuentes Georginas Hot Springs located?
+Where are the Fuentes Georginas Guatemala Springs located?

 Xela, the second largest city in Guatemala